astibal/socle/README.md

  them to other sockets.
 In other words, Socle is library intended for use in proxy applications.

+> Library aim is mainly to power [smithproxy](https://www.smithproxy.org) project and **is subject to change to accommodate smithproxy needs**.
+> There is plan to publish stable API versions in the future.

-# Features
+## Features
 * abstraction of socket operations(for example UDP/TCP/SSL/SOCKS)
 * Connection and data flow abstraction
 * Chaining and cascading of connections into proxies and master-proxies
   ...

-Library is developed mainly to power [smithproxy](https://www.smithproxy.org) project.